 Medication Policies and Procedures

 Please give medications at home whenever possible.
 However, if medication is needed during the school day, the following is necessary.
 All medications will be given in the school office.

 Students are NOT ALLOWED to have medication on them or in their lockers at school.
 If needed, it must be kept in the school office for dispensing by the school nurse/secretary.

-All medication forms can be downloaded here or are available at your child's school.
+All medication forms are available at your child's school.

 - Prescription medication form signed by health care provider.